 - Click Transfer ownership.

-- In the From user field, enter the current owner's email address and select the user from the results.
+- For From user, enter the current owner's email address and select the user from the results.

-- In the To user field, enter the new owner's email address and select the user from the results.
+- For To user, enter the new owner's email address and select the user from the results.

 - Click Transfer Files.

-- The original owner can still edit the files, unless you delete their account or change their permissions.
+- The previous owner can still edit any transferred files, unless you delete their account or change their permissions.

 - Even if the previous owner's account no longer exists, you can find a file's ownership history in the file's version history or, for recent ownership changes, the Drive log events.